abkfenris/awesome-education/README.md

 ## Learning:
 - [KhanAcademy](https://www.khanacademy.org) - _Free_ __Web, iOS__ - Courses in many different subjects.
 Can be used solo, or be used to teach a class, with tools for a teacher to monitor the class's progress.
+- [Schoolnotes Portal](https://schoolnotes.xyz) - _Free_ __Web__ - Courses written by current students, and curated by teachers.
+Regularly updated content, with new courses every few weeks.

 ## Tools:
 - [Classroom/Course Management](#classroomcourse-management)